kailash-manasarovar/statement/docs/crimes/protagonists.md

 - `@jctot19`: I believe this must be the trumpet teacher's account although could be being controlled/managed by others too.
 - `@sinremite`: I believe this is Carmen Cano's account.

+## Everyone else

+- Members of the Javea Computer Club.
+- Members of expat walking groups.
+- Old (apparent) friends in Denia.
+- The whole town of Denia who were lied to about why I had been targeted and so felt justified in joining in the fun.